Understanding Franchise Law: A Comprehensive Guide

 1. Franchisor’s Perspective

 Franchisors are the entities that grant the right to operate under their trademark or trade name and provide support and resources to franchisees.
-From the franchisor’s standpoint, key considerations include:
+From a legal standpoint, key considerations include:

 • Brand Protection: Ensuring the integrity and reputation of the brand through standardized operations and quality control measures.